lbm364dl/blog/_posts/2025-03-16-the-hidden-voices-of-chinese-characters.md

 already know them?
 From the previous dialogue, you should already know that 一, 二 and 三 are 1, 2 and 3 respectively.
-As for the rest, if by any chance you have some strong detective-like intuition and manage to figure them out, I would be delighted to know how.
+As for the rest, if by any chance you have some strong detective-like intuition and manage to figure them out, I would be delighted to know how[^3].
 For the rest of us, they're just a bunch of strokes put together, following no apparent easy _ideogram_ explanation like for the first three numbers.
 Why these choices?
 Open your ears wide—you will slowly start unraveling the hidden voices of the